One dimensional gapped quantum phases and enriched fusion categories: Introduction

 In this work, we check the validity of this proposal by rediscovering the topological skeleton ${}^{\FZ_1(\CS)}\CS$ from two concrete 1d lattice models: the Ising chain and the Kitaev chain.

-{\bf Acknowledgments}: We would like to thank Rongge Xu and Zhi-Hao Zhang for finding typos.
-LK is supported by Guangdong Provincial Key Laboratory (Grant No.2019B121203002), by Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515120100 and by NSFC under Grant No. 11971219.
+{\bf Acknowledgments}: We would like to thank Chun-Yu Bai, Gang Chen, Xiao-Liang Qi, Chenjie Wang, Zheng-Yu Weng, Rongge Xu and Zhi-Hao Zhang for helpful discussion and comments.
+LK is supported by NSFC under Grant No. 11971219 and Guangdong Provincial Key Laboratory (Grant No.2019B121203002) and Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515120100.
 XGW is partially supported by NSF DMR-2022428 and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440).
-HZ is also supported by NSFC under Grant No. 11871078.
+HZ is supported by NSFC under Grant No. 11871078.